otsotech/JSON-translator/README.md

 This command will translate the strings in the data.json file to Spanish.

 ## Contributing
-We welcome contributions to the JSON Translator!
 If you have an idea for a new feature or a bug fix, please open an issue or submit a pull request.
+Contributions to the JSON Translator are welcome and appreciated.
+Thank you for your interest in improving the tool!